Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- Curry's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Warriors average 104.8 per game, fourth-highest among NBA teams.
+- Curry is averaging 11.4 three-point field goal attempts per game this season, which is 18.1% of his team's attempts from beyond the arc.

-- On defense, the Lakers have given up 116.6 points per game, which is 20th-best in the league.
+- On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the league.

-- On the glass, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.
+- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.

-- The Lakers are the 15th-ranked team in the NBA, allowing 25.7 assists per contest.
+- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the NBA.

-- In terms of 3-pointers, the Lakers are ranked 18th in the NBA, allowing 12.5 makes per game.
+- Looking at 3-pointers, the Lakers have given up 12.5 makes per game, 18th in the NBA.

 Stephen Curry vs. the Lakers